Editorial: This post was last updated May 19th, 2022.

 As an example, the DDoS mitigation feature of the Sucuri website firewall automatically blocks fake traffic and requests from malicious bots, without interfering with your legitimate traffic.
 Our cloud-based network can mitigate large network attacks (Layer 3 & 4), and we specialize in handling Layer 7 attacks against web applications.

-When it comes to attacks against your livelihood, it is always better to be proactive than reactive.
+When it comes to attacks against your website or livelihood, it is always better to be proactive than reactive.